Invisalign – a clear alternative

 How are aligners made?
 You’d be amazed…

 The aligners are made through a combination of your dentist’s expertise and 3-D computer imaging technology.
 Using advanced imaging technology, Invisalign® transforms your plaster models into a highly accurate 3-D digital image.
-A computerized movie, called ClinCheck®, depicting the movement of your teeth from the beginning to the final position is created.
+Then a computerized movie, called ClinCheck®, is created to depict the movement of your teeth from the beginning to final position .

 Will I have problems eating, brushing or flossing with Invisalign?